Calibration of Distributionally Robust Empirical Optimization Models: Statistics of robust solutions: Asymptotic normality

-then the first order conditions \eqref{eq:foc_empirical} can be written as ${\mathbb E}_{{\mathbb P}_n}[\psi(x,\,c)]=0$.\footnote{We have added a scaling constant $-\frac{\phi^{(2)}(1)}{\delta} $ in the second equation.
-Note that this constant does not affect the solution of the first order conditions, but does make subsequent analysis more convenient.} Let $(x^*(\delta),\,c^*(\delta))$ denote the solution of the robust optimization problem \eqref{eq:rob_dgm} under the data generating model $\mathbb P$, which is characterized by the first order conditions
+the first-order conditions for $(x_n(\delta),\,c_n(\delta))$ are\footnote{We have added a scaling constant $-\frac{\phi''(1)}{\delta} $ in the second equation.
+This does not affect the solution of the first-order conditions, but makes the subsequent analysis more convenient.}